Make Great Facebook T-shirt Ads and Skyrocket Sales

 Continue reading, or skip to another section of the guide:

-- Why Selling T-shirts on Facebook is a Good Idea?
+- Selling T-Shirts on Facebook: Is It a Good Idea?

-- How to Decrease Facebook Ads Cost and Increase Effectivenes
+- Decrease Facebook Ads Cost and Increase Effectiveness

 A Word About How Facebook Works For Businesses

 First things first, Facebook reigns.
 Is this clear?
 If not, here’s a graph that demonstrates it.
 By January 2017, Facebook had 1.8 billion monthly active users.

 In other words, Facebook has 1.8 billion targetable users!
 This is the main reason why advertising on Facebook makes a lot of sense and if you are still not advertising on Facebook you are definitely missing out.